Profile

 4. 4

-Warm a splash of extra virgin olive oil in a pan, add the pasta and the beaten eggs, stirring briskly to prevent the eggs from scrambling too much.
+Warm a drizzle of extra virgin olive oil in a pan, add the pasta and the beaten eggs, stirring briskly to prevent the eggs from scrambling.

 5. 5

-Stir in the grated pecorino and half the chopped parsley, mixing until creamy.
-If needed, add a tablespoon of the reserved cooking water to loosen the sauce.
+Stir in the grated pecorino and half the chopped parsley, mixing until you achieve a creamy texture.
+Add a spoonful of the reserved pasta water if needed.

 6. 6

-Turn off the heat, plate up, and finish with the remaining parsley, a dusting of pecorino, and more black pepper if you like.
+Remove from the heat, plate up and finish with the remaining parsley, a sprinkle of pecorino and extra black pepper to taste.

 💡 Tips and Variations